The Pom Pom Girls

 The Pom Pom Girls (also known as Palisades High) is a 1976 American film directed by Joseph Ruben.
 The screenplay was written by Ruben and based on a story by him and Robert J. Rosenthal.
 The movie was shot on location at Chaminade High School in Los Angeles.
-The Pom Pom Girls is a low budget sex comedy, which was often popular at drive-in theaters during the 1970's.
-The film features an early performance by Robert Carradine, who would go onto playing Lewis Skolnik in the 1984 hit movie, Revenge of the Nerds.
-The film also features Susan Player Jarreau (as the car hop waitress), wife of Grammy winning singer, the late Al Jarreau.
+The Pom Pom Girls is a low budget sex comedy, which was often popular at drive-in theaters during the 1970s.
+The film features an early performance by Robert Carradine, who would later play Lewis Skolnik in the 1984 hit movie, Revenge of the Nerds.
+The film also features Susan Player Jarreau (as the car hop waitress), wife of Grammy-winning singer Al Jarreau.

 Plot

 The Rosedale High School “pom pom girls,” Sue Ann, Sally, Roxanne, Laurie and Judy, are courted by the school's star football teammates Johnnie Chrystal and Jesse Davis, and Duane, a longtime rival of Johnnie's.
 Jesse and Roxanne make a connection, but Laurie, her closest friend, dislikes him, while Johnnie and Duane compete for Sally's attention.

 The players and cheerleaders engage in prank escalation with their main rivals, Hardin High.
 The constant retaliations culminate in commandeering an antique fire engine from the Hardin Fire Department, driving it onto the field during football practice, and spraying the entire team and cheerleading squad with the fire hose.
 Coach Hartman and Principal Myers gather a large group of students, hoping to find the responsible parties, but the perpetrators are shielded by the group, all of whom admit guilt.

 Jesse and Laurie ultimately do find chemistry, but also has a tryst with Sue Ann, which he regrets soon after.
 The tension between Duane and Johnnie grows violent at a home game.
 Jesse's erratic behavior with women leads his coach to caution him about his choices, and ultimately cut him from the team.
 After initially contemplating leaving town, after spending a night with Laurie, he decides to return to school, where he takes responsibility and quits the football team.

-Meanwhile, Duane challenges Johnnie to a game of “Suicide Chicken,” wherein the two contestants drive each other’s cars toward a cliff, and the winner is the one who stops last before going over.
+Meanwhile, Duane challenges Johnnie to a game of “Suicide Chicken,” wherein the two contestants drive each other's cars toward a cliff, and the winner is the one who stops last before going over.
 Johnnie accepts the challenge.
 The contestants exchange cars, and when Sally gives the signal, both drive toward the cliff.
-Duane stops short but Johnnie continues over the cliff, where Duane’s car crashes and burns.
-As his friends initially believe him dead, Johnnie emerges alive, having jumped from the car before i reached the cliff.
+Duane stops short but Johnnie continues over the cliff, where Duane's car crashes and burns.
+As his friends initially believe him dead, Johnnie emerges alive, having jumped from the car before it reached the cliff.